telerik/winforms-docs/scheduler/reminders/localizing-reminder-strings.md

 To localize __RadReminder__ to display control text and messages in a specific language:

-* Start by creating a descendant of the __RadReminderLocalizationProvider__class.
+* Start by creating a descendant of the __RadReminderLocalizationProvider__ class.

 * Override the __GetLocalizedString(string id)__ method and provide a translation for the label and user messages.
 If a translation is not provided, the default value will be returned.
-This behavior is guaranteed by the call to the base
-              __GetLocalizedString__method in the __default__clause of the __switch__statement
-              in the example.
+This behavior is guaranteed by the call to the base __GetLocalizedString__ method in the __default__ clause of the __switch__ statement in the example.

-Below is a sample implementation of an English localization provider:#_[C#] Localizing RadReminder Strings_
+Below is a sample implementation of an English localization provider:

 {{source=..\SamplesCS\Scheduler\Reminders\EnglishReminderLocalizationProvider.cs region=englishLocalizationProvider}}
 {{source=..\SamplesVB\Scheduler\Reminders\EnglishReminderLocalizationProvider.vb region=englishLocalizationProvider}}